Impermanent Resonance: I Will Not Break EP

 I Will Not Break is a digital EP by James LaBrie.
-It was on January 6, 2014, in Europe and on January 14, 2014, in North America.
+It was released on January 6, 2014, in Europe and on January 14, 2014, in North America.
 The EP consists of nine songs.
 Track 1 is from Impermanent Resonance and track 2 and track 3 are from the European digipak edition of that album.
 Track 4 is an alternate mix of "Coming Home" from Static Impulse and track 5 and track 6 are demos of two songs from that album.
 Track 7, 8 and 9 are electronica remixes of songs from Static Impulse.
 Track 7 was previously available in Japan and the last two tracks have never been released before.